What Is Subordinated Debt?

 "Creditors looking to receive interest payments from subordinated debtors are at a higher risk of default than creditors receiving interest from unsubordinated loans," Cook says.
 "Since the creditor is accepting a higher risk for a higher rate of interest, they are extremely diligent about analyzing how well the company has repaid debts in the past."

-Peter Mead, head of marketing for Bitcoin Australia, says that companies are more likely to attract subordinated debt if they first make sure that their financial records are in perfect order.
+Peter Mead, former head of marketing for Bitcoin Australia, says companies are more likely to attract subordinated debt if they first make sure that their financial records are in perfect order.
 It helps, too, if companies can show investors realistic revenue and profit projections.

 Pros And Cons Of Subordinated Debt